jarndejong/Spotify2PlexPlaylistSyncer/README.md

 ##### `print_matching_status:`
 Either `true` or `false`.
 If `true`, print the matching status of every spotify track (i.e. whether a match was found).

+##### `mapping_file:`
+Optionally, you can provide a dictionary (as `.yaml`) that maps Spotify track IDs to Plex track IDs.
+This hardcodes a matching for any Spotify track that is in the dictionary to a given Plex track.
+Any song in the Spotify playlist that is not hardcoded will be searched for.

+Spotify track ID's can be retrieved from their URL.
+Additionally, the unmatched and matched tracks overview files (see below) will contain the track ID's.

+Plex ID's can be found e.g. by [inspecting the XML](https://support.plex.tv/articles/201998867-investigate-media-information-and-formats/).
+If `false` or nothing, all tracks will be linked through standard search attempts.

 ### Miscellaneous
 ##### `print_unmatched_to_file:`
 Either `true` or `false`.
 If `true`, the unmatched spotify tracks will be printed to file.